 Part One with ideas for a 3 day trip with 6 and unders can be found here

-South Cumberland with 7 to 10 year olds is awesome.
-They are more mobile, have more stamina and, the best part, can carry their own stuff!
+South Cumberland with 7 to 10-year-olds is awesome.
+They are more mobile, have more stamina and, the best part is they can carry their own stuff!
 As always, stop by the visitor center at Tracy City for maps and updates first.

 Take the 2 mile Grundy Day Loop trail down and meet up with the Fiery Gizzard Trail and go to Sycamore Falls, a spur of about a mile total.
 The trail is moderate and Sycamore Falls is an excellent swimming hole.

 There is a ledge behind the falls perfect for jumping!

 Head back to camp, refreshed and ready for sleep!

 Break camp and pack up and stop for a loop around Grundy Lake on the 2.3 mile Lone Rock Trail (swim beach, picnic area, bathrooms) or head on out to Foster Falls (bathrooms, picnicking) and do the 2 mile Climbers Loop trail with optional swim or take the 5 mile in and out walk to Small Wilds campsite on the other end of Fiery Gizzard.
 No swims on this route, but plenty of gorgeous views.
 Pics and more details are available in part one of this state park series.